phn/pytpm/doc/overview.rst

     In [39]: print tpm.fmt_d(168.2412), tpm.fmt_d(68.5353)
     -------> print(tpm.fmt_d(168.2412), tpm.fmt_d(68.5353))
     ('+168D 14\' 28.319"', '+68D 32\' 07.080"')

+The ``convert`` function was used to convert SIMABD coordinates between different systems.
+These tests are in the file ``test/test_convert.py`` file.
+The Python module gives identical results to that from the TPM C library.

+When values were compared with those given by SIMBAD itself,for example convert SIMBAD coordinates from FK4 to FK5 and compare with SIMABD FK5, the result from ``convert`` agreed to 3 decimal places in decimal degrees, i.e., slightly greater than 1 arc-second.

 For more information see reference sections for :doc:`reference_tpm`